jean-francoisgiraud/ProcessOptimizationMinimizeCostsTimeRisksMaximizeEnjoyment/README.md

 180815, 0090, 0055, 0120, 1700, 1830, n, 40e15sChCoStLucGuyStJacqEdeLaMontVB
 180815, 0090, 0055, 0120, 1700, 1830, n, mteeLiesse55sRueVictoNotreDaVB
 180815, 0100, 0060, 0140, 1700, 1820, n, HB Pap JC

+Lessons Learned (LL):
+General LLs: moto nc700s has best suspension and resistance to bad roads potholes 180815 optimum TOD (least red) is 1500.
+1800 has much more red.
+IF TOD office <1500 or >1800 THEN ECT 60min ELSE ECT 120min
+IF TOD home <0500 THEN ECT 40min ELSE IF <0530<0600 ECT >60min
+Avoiding higways at 1500 adds 30 min to CT.
+HB Papineau JCmay be best option during rush hour.
+JC better than V in am no train.
+NO JTalon ReneL btw 16-18.
+LeaveCoV-ASAP lacadie-jams.
+Dont take Victoria Street Lachine.